LinkedIn for Nonprofits: How To Leverage Your Network

 1. How To Turn Your Staff Into Brand Advocates

-LinkedIn’s strength for a nonprofit, lies in its ability to turn volunteers, employees, and alumni into powerful brand advocates.
+LinkedIn’s strength as a nonprofit lie in its ability to turn volunteers, employees, and alumni into powerful brand advocates.
 Staff members are able to share your updates with their own vast networks – opening opportunities to reach new supporters.
 Each interaction might not end in a donation, but the multiplier effect of sharing will definitely expand your network and unlock new relationships.

 As ambassadors of your brand, staff members should link to your page in the experience section or the volunteer experience section of their LinkedIn profile.
 Board members should also feature how they are involved in your organization.

-To optimize your brand awareness, you should ask your staff members to polish their personal profile by adding the following elements
+To optimize your brand awareness, you should ask your staff members to polish their personal profiles by adding the following elements

 - A profile picture (profiles with pictures have a better chance of being seen)